 Website hosting platforms such as Squarespace can help you check domain availability and suggest alternative combos for your website.
 Registration on website domains for regular use, such as weddings, usually won’t cost more than $20/year, so it’s an affordable option for couples who want to go the extra mile.

-If you don’t want to fuss around with registering and paying for your own wedding domain, Zola can help you with our free and customizable website builder tools.
+If you don’t want to fuss around registering and paying for your own wedding domain, Zola can help you with our free and customizable website builder tools.
 Those who decide on this option won’t need a custom domain name, but, if you want, you can add one to your Zola site for as low as $14.95.

 With hundreds of gorgeous designs, Zola makes it simple to set up a website that still feels like “you.”

 So, you’ve got a lock on a custom website URL and an outline of the kind of website that you want.
-But how can you take it one step farther and make your wedding website something that reflects who you are as a couple?
+But how can you take it one step further and make your wedding website something that reflects who you are as a couple?

 Using templates from website builder programs doesn’t mean that you’ll end up with a wedding page that looks like everyone else’s.
 With minimal effort and work, you can transform your website into a stunning and unique portal for your special day.